 1. Everything Change Climate Fiction Contest 2018

-Another crisis we are facing as a world is Global Warming or Climate Change.
+Global Warming or Climate Change is a crisis the world is trying to find ways of dealing with it.
 You are invited to submit a short fiction in any genre which should not exceed 5000 words.
 They note in the website, “Climate change is so massive and sometimes so ineffable that we need all the tools of narrative to adequately understand it and share short stories and experiences about it.”

 Deadline: February 28, 2018